 Legally, the daily rest period must be 11 consecutive hours, 12 hours for 16 and 17 year olds and 14 hours for 14 and 15 year olds.
 An employee who finishes at 9:00 p.m. will not be able to return to work until 8:00 a.m. the next morning.

-Employees in the HCR sector have 2 days off per week.
-These days are not necessarily consecutive.
-They can, in fact, be broken down into 1 day and 2 non-consecutive half-days.
-If you opt for this formula, make sure that the full day of rest between the two days worked is at least 35 hours in a row.
+Employees in the hospitality sector are entitled to two days off per week.
+These days do not necessarily have to be consecutive.
+In fact, they can be broken down into one full day and two non-consecutive half-days.
+If you choose this option, make sure that the full day off between the two workdays is at least 35 consecutive hours.

 5. Night work

 Any work performed between 10:00 p.m. and 7:00 a.m. is considered night work.
-The weekly working time for night staff, calculated over any period of 12 consecutive weeks, is set at 44 hours, i.e. 2 hours less than day work.
-If employees work more than 6 hours at night, they must be given a break of at least 20 minutes during which they can relax and/or eat.
+The weekly work hours for night shift employees, calculated over any 12-week consecutive period, are set at 44 hours, which is 2 hours less than for day shift employees.
+At night, for shifts lasting more than 6 hours, employees must be given a break of at least 20 minutes during which they can relax and/or eat.

-Want to learn more about the subject?
-Consult the HCR collective agreement of April 30, 1997 as well as the amendments dedicated to the organization of working time(amendment no. 2 of February 5, 2007, amendment no. 19 of September 29, 2014).
+Want to learn more about this topic?
+Review the HCR collective bargaining agreement dated April 30, 1997, as well as the amendments regarding work schedule arrangements (Amendment No. 2 dated February 5, 2007, and Amendment No. 19 dated September 29, 2014).

-The 4-day week is more and more talked about.
-As its name indicates, it consists in working 4 days instead of 5 without loss of salary.
-A tempting proposition, isn't it?
+The 4-day workweek is getting more and more attention.
+As the name suggests, it involves working 4 days instead of 5 without any loss of pay.
+Sounds tempting, doesn't it?

 Implementation of the 4-day week

-Do you want to go to the 4-day week?
+Are you interested in making the switch to a 4-day workweek?
 There are several options available to you.
-You can decide to decrease the number of hours worked per week from 35 to 32 hours per week.
-The other alternative is toincrease the daily workload by spreading the current work time over 4 days instead of 5.
-Keep in mind that this change of pace may be difficult to apprehend for some employees.
-You will also need to be mindful of the increased workload and the targets set, which can be stressful.
+You can choose to reduce your weekly work hours from 35 to 32 hours per week.
+Another option is to increase the daily workload by spreading your current working hours over 4 days instead of 5.
+Keep in mind that this change in rhythm may be difficult for some employees to adjust to.
+You’ll also need to be mindful of the increased workload and set goals, which can be sources of stress.

 👉 Going further: 4-day week: miracle solution for the restaurant industry?